ztgrace/sticky_keys_hunter/README.md

 # Sticky Keys Hunter

 This bash script tests for sticky keys and utilman  backdoors.
-The script will connect to and RDP server, send both the sticky keys and utilman triggers and screenshot the result.
+The script will connect to an RDP server, send both the sticky keys and utilman triggers and screenshot the result.

 ## How does it work?